root@hack3rs:/srv/www$ curl -i /410/

 likely-causes.lst

-• $Deprecated content removed during a site reorganization.
+- $Deprecated content removed during a site reorganization.

 recovery-steps.md

-2. Update bookmarks, integrations, or documentation links.
+- Update bookmarks, client integrations, and internal documentation links.

 ops-note.txt